 - Headache or dizziness

-Luckily, aloe blends perfectly in your daily Blast and can be harvested from the plant itself.
+Luckily, aloe blends perfectly in your daily smoothie and can be harvested from the plant itself.
 Slice an aloe leaf in half vertically down the side and slice out the gel carefully using a sharp knife.
 Start with just about an inch’s worth of gel, since it can upset the stomach if too much is used.
 And remember, edible aloe vera is different than the bottled gel you buy to soothe a sunburn.
 If you can't find a whole aloe leaf, look for natural, no sugar added aloe vera juice.